llvm/llvm-project/llvm/docs/CommandGuide/llvm-objdump.rst

   When a bb-address-map section is present (i.e., the object file is built with ``-fbasic-block-sections=labels``), labels are retrieved from that section instead.
-If a pgo-analysis-map present along side the bb-address-map, any available analyses are printed after the relevant block label.
+If a pgo-analysis-map is present alongside the bb-address-map, any available analyses are printed after the relevant block label.
 By default, any analysis with a special representation (i.e. BlockFrequency, BranchProbability, etc) are printed as raw hex values.